open-data-kazakhstan/city-ranking-main/README.md

 This project provides an analysis of various cities based on multiple factors such as air pollution, crime rate, household spending, and unemployment rate.
 It uses a combination of data imputation, normalization, and visualization techniques to rank cities according to their overall scores.

+## Source

+All of the data is originally sourced from stat.gov.kz and later merged and cleaned for use in this project.

-## Data Description
+## Data

 The dataset `merged_to_normalize.csv` contains various metrics for different cities.
 In total, 15 different parameters from our previous research were included.
-All of the data is originally sourced from stat.gov.kz and later merged and cleaned for use in this project.

-## Methodology

 ### Data Cleaning:
 - The last row of the CSV is dropped as it might contain summary or unwanted data.